greenbrian/Vagrant-vault-cluster/README.md

  	1. Edit the relevant Consul section with the `advertise_addr` specific to each server.
 Consul [documentation link](https://www.consul.io/docs/agent/options.html#advertise_addr)
 1. Execute `install-configs.sh 1` or `install-configs.sh 3` for appropriate number of Consul servers.

+(note the IP address determination in install-configs.sh may be a bit problematic in some systems)

 Last: To start services, execute the following on each node: